Scalable Spin Qubit Architecture with Donor-Cluster Arrays in Silicon: Discussion

 The cluster structure demonstrates unique advantages within phosphorus-donor nuclear spin systems.
 In the future, this architecture can also be adapted to other dopant species.
-For example, acceptor atoms such as boron or aluminum feature bound holes that permit fast electrical dipole spin resonance (EDSR) control~\cite{Salfi2016PRL,ZhangSH2023}.
-Additionally, high-spin nuclei, such as antimony, arsenic, and aluminum, enable qudit~\cite{yuX2025} and logical qubit encodings~\cite{Gupta2024}.
-Extending the cluster paradigm to these systems is highly promising, as it could leverage their respective advantages to enhance processor capabilities for large-scale quantum computation in silicon.
+For example, acceptor atoms such as boron or aluminum feature bound holes that permit fast EDSR control~\cite{Salfi2016PRL,ZhangSH2023}.
+Additionally, high-spin nuclei, such as antimony, arsenic, and aluminum, enable qudit~\cite{yuX2025} and logical qubit encoding~\cite{Gupta2024}.
+Extending the cluster paradigm to these systems is highly promising, as it could leverage their respective advantages to enhance processing capabilities for large-scale quantum computation in silicon.